repengine/pulse/docs/sprint0_module_analysis/iris_variable_recommender_py.md

 ## 7. Coupling Points

-- **`memory.pulsegrow.PulseGrow`:** The module is tightly coupled with `PulseGrow` for its registration feature.
+- **`analytics.pulsegrow.PulseGrow`:** The module is tightly coupled with `PulseGrow` for its registration feature.
 If `PulseGrow`'s API changes (e.g., `register_variable` method signature or metadata expectations), this module would require updates.
 The fallback mechanism mitigates complete failure if `PulseGrow` is absent.
-- **`memory.variable_performance_tracker.VariablePerformanceTracker`:** This is a significant coupling point.
+- **`analytics.variable_performance_tracker.VariablePerformanceTracker`:** This is a significant coupling point.
 The recommender module delegates the core tasks of data loading from logs, variable scoring, and drift detection to `VariablePerformanceTracker`.
 Changes in the tracker's methods (e.g., `score_variable_effectiveness()`, `detect_variable_drift()`) or the structure of data it returns would directly impact this module.
 - **Log File Format:** The module's ability to process variable performance data (either directly via `load_variable_scores` or indirectly via `VariablePerformanceTracker`) is dependent on the structure and keys present in the input JSONL/JSON log files.
 - **Output File Format:** The structure of the JSON output file (if generated) is defined within the [`main()`](../../../iris/variable_recommender.py:126) function.
 Consumers of this file would depend on this structure.